AlexShRz/alette-os/apps/marketing/docs/request-behaviour/mutation.md

     runOnMount()
 )

-// Somewhere in "EmailConfirmed" component: const userId = /* ... */
+// Somewhere in the "EmailConfirmed" React component: const userId = /* ... */

 useApi(